 No carry-over of incomplete examinations

 There is no 'carry-over' of any previous versions of the CPL examination as a partial 'credit' for the CyberExams online version.

 Conversion of overseas licences

 CASA recognises overseas flight crew licences issued by an ICAO contracting state.
-However, the candidate must present his overseas licence and associated documents, such as logbook, to a CASA Area Office for assessment in accordance with the requirements of Civil Aviation Regulation 1988 (CAR) 5.138 and acceptance.
+However, the candidate must present his or her overseas licence and associated documents, such as logbook, to a CASA licensing and registration centre CLARC@casa.gov.au for assessment in accordance with the requirements of Civil Aviation Regulation 1988 (CAR) 5.138 and acceptance.

 A candidate who is converting an overseas CPL (Balloon) licence to an Australian licence is required to pass the CLWB.

 CASA does not recognise overseas flight crew examination credits.

 All CASA flight crew examinations require material that may be provided by the supervisor or/and supplied by the candidate.

 Material 'required' of the candidate shall be the responsibility of the candidate.

 Apart from CASA (and Airservices) publications such as CAR, CAO, AIP book, ERSA, VTC and CAAP, candidates may refer to the pre-study advice published in section 3.7 (Recommended Pre-study) of the Commercial pilot (balloon) syllabus of training.